ResearchObject/ro-crate/docs/1.2-DRAFT/appendix/jsonld.md

 While the second form is more verbose, one advantage is that it is "archivable" as it does not require Internet access for retrieving the `@context` permalink.
 Tools consuming or archiving RO-Crate MAY replace by-reference `@context` URIs with an embedded context by using version-specific hard-coded contexts.
 See <https://github.com/ResearchObject/ro-crate/releases> to download the JSON-LD contexts corresponding to each version of this specification.

-To check which RO-Crate version is used (in terms of properties and types expected), clients SHOULD check the property `conformsTo` on the _RO-Crate Metadata File Descriptor_ rather than the value of `@context`.
+To check which RO-Crate version is used (in terms of properties and types expected), clients SHOULD check the property `conformsTo` on the _RO-Crate Metadata Descriptor_ rather than the value of `@context`.

 RO-Crate consumers SHOULD NOT do the opposite substitution from an embedded context, but MAY use the [JSON-LD flattening] algorithm with _compaction_ to a referenced _RO-Crate JSON-LD context_ (see also notes on [handling relative URI references](relative-uris.md) below).